 One of the benefits of Lynchburg is that there is very little traffic.
 The average commute to work is 18.68 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The citizens of Lynchburg are very well educated compared to the average community in the nation: 35.57% of adults in Lynchburg have a bachelor's degree or even advanced degree.
+The population of Lynchburg is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.57% of adults in Lynchburg have a bachelor's degree or even advanced degree.

 The per capita income in Lynchburg in 2018 was $23,863, which is lower middle income relative to Virginia and the nation.
 This equates to an annual income of $95,452 for a family of four.
 However, Lynchburg contains both very wealthy and poor people as well.